parkerashlan/Arnold-BarkNet/README.md

 ## BarkNet

 BarkNet uses Nadam as the optimizer and the ResNet-50 Architecture with ImageNet weights.
 As usual with transfer learning the CNN feature maps are frozen, and the dense layer is trained.
-I chose to train it over 15 epochs due to negligible increase with continuing epochs.
+I chose to train it over 15 epochs due to negligible increase in accuracy with continuing epochs.
 The accuracy of the model for each epoch and for each fold can be found in the results_graphs folder.

 ## Packages Needed
 * NumPy == 1.19.2